TrueBlocks/trueblocks-core/docs/content/blog/2017/016-Is-the-Ice-Age-Affecting-Block-Production.md

 This is just one of 100’s of questions we have about what is happening on the Ethereum blockchain.
 We’re developing TrueBlocks to help us answer these questions and more.

 [TrueBlocks](https://github.com/TrueBlocks/trueblocks-core) is a set of software libraries, applications, and command line tools that provide fast, easy, fully-decentralized access to the Ethereum blockchain data.
-As part of preparing for our next release, we’ve written a a number of simple command line tools to test our code.
+As part of preparing for our next release, we've written a number of simple command line tools to test our code.
 One of these is called `whenBlock` which helped us answer the question above.

 Here’s the help screen from `whenBlock`: